Trump orders flags flown at half-staff until McCain burial

 VFW spokesman Joe Davis said in a statement that the organization had "asked the White House if the honor of lowering the flag to half-staff could be extended through Senator McCain's interment."

 Aides to Senate Majority Leader Mitch McConnell.
-R-Ky., and Minority Leader Charles Schumer, D-N.Y., had previously requested that the Department of Defense keep flags at government buildings lowered until the sunset after McCain is buried.
+R-Ky., and Minority Leader Charles Schumer, D-N.Y., previously had requested that the Defense Department keep flags at government buildings lowered until the sunset after McCain is buried.

-That's standard procedure when a member of the Senate passes away.
 McCain served in the chamber for six terms, most recently as chairman of the Armed Services Committee.

-McCain was a frequent critic of Trump on everything from his leadership style to his Russia policy.
-Trump questioned the decorated Navy pilot's Vietnam heroism and chafed at McCain's vote to kill the president's "Obamacare" repeal.

 U.S. Flag Code states that flags be lowered "on the day of death and the following day for a Member of Congress."

-Note: EDITOR’S NOTE: A previous version of this report stated that under “standard procedure,” the U.S. flag remains at half-staff until after a senator’s burial.
-U.S. Code states that the flag shall be flown at half-staff “on the day of death and the following day for a Member of Congress,” including U.S. senators.